Joshua Wilwohl (will-WALL)

 Courses

-Survey technology's relationship with language—human and machine-made.
-Analyze how words influence our decisions and online experiences by examining content in software, such as chatbots.
+Survey technology's relationship with language—human and machine-made—by examining how words influence our decisions and online experiences.
 Also, investigate the evolution of internet slang, discover the limitations of emojis, and, through practice, craft usable text for apps and websites.
 By the course's end, be able to recognize, compare, and evaluate how language smooths navigation, enhances satisfaction, and sways behavior.

 Student Feedback